Bahmni/bahmni-package/bahmni-docker/README.md

 7. Your new module will be listed and you can install it.

 Note: Make sure the addons are compatible with Odoo v10.0

+# Developing Bahmni Odoo Modules
+Note: Do these steps only if you need to update Bahmni Odoo modules.

+1. Clone the *Bahmni/odoo-modules* repo at https://github.com/Bahmni/odoo-modules.git
+2. Bring Bahmni down by running `docker-compose down -v` from `bahmni-docker` directory.
+3. Update the `BAHMNI_ODOO_MODULES_PATH` variable in .env file with the cloned directory path.
+Also update COMPOSE_PROFILE=odoo so that only odoo services start.
+4. Now in `docker-compose.yml` uncomment the volume commented under odoo service.
+5. Start Odoo services by running `docker-compose up`
+6. Enable developer mode in Odoo by navigating to `Settings` page in Odoo Web and click `Activate the Developer Mode`
+7. After you perform a change, do the following steps to reflect the changes.
+8. Run `docker-compose restart odoo`
+9. Now in the browser navigate to `Apps` menu.
+Click on the app that is updated and click `Upgrade`.
+10. Now you should see the changes reflected.
+If not try from Step 8 & 9 once again.